vnglst/un-speeches/README.md

 - [ ] Convert to Next.js so that sqlite queries can be run in the components (but still keeping the website static).
 This would allow my to do more with the data.
 - [ ] Addings links to the speeches in the modal.
 - [ ] Adding tabs to the modal, that show mentions over the past 10 years.
+- [ ] Instead of optimistic and pessimistic show what each countries sees as the world's biggest challenges right now.
+You can also select a challenge to see which regions take that most seriously.
+Or see change over time.